 - 1 tablespoon finely chopped parsley

 - For the salad, mix together all the ingredients and set aside until ready to serve.
 The salad should be very juicy.

 - In a large pot combine the lentils and the water.
 Bring to a boil over high heat.
-Reduce heat and simmer about 20 to 25 minutes or until the lentils are very tender.
+Reduce heat and simmer partially covered for about 15 to 20 minutes or until the lentils are very tender.
 The mixture will still have a lot of liquid.
 Season with 1 1/2 teaspoons kosher salt.

-- Meanwhile, heat the olive oil in another pot over medium heat and add the onion.
-Cook until soft and translucent and remove from heat.
-When the lentils are cooked, add them to the olive oil and onion mixture, and then add the bulgur.
+- Meanwhile, heat the olive oil in a skillet over medium heat and add the onion.
+Cook until soft and translucent, about 7 minutes, and remove from heat.

-- Mix, cover, and set aside for about 20 minutes or more until the bulgur wheat has absorbed the excess liquid and is nice and tender.
+- To the pot of lentils, add the bulgur and give it a stir.
+Then add the cooked onions.
+Mix, cover, and set aside for about 20 to 25 minutes or more until the bulgur wheat has absorbed the excess liquid and is nice and tender.
 If the mixture still has a crunch, cover it and let it continue to absorb until it is completely soft.

-- When the mixture is finally the right texture, use a wooden spoon or your hands (dip them in warm water first) to knead the mixture.
-Mix in half the green onions, reserving the rest for garnish.
+- When the mixture is finally the right texture, use a wooden spoon to knead the mixture.
+Mix in half the scallions, reserving the rest for garnish.
 Add 2 1/2 teaspoons of kosher salt and black pepepr to taste.
 Mix thoroughly, then taste and adjust seasoning further if necessary.
 Set the mixture aside until it's cool enough to handle and shape.